neilzone/LUKS-Encrypt-Raspberry-Pi-OS-Bullseye/README.md

 `mount /dev/mmcblk0p1 /tmp/boot/`
 `/tmp/boot/install/4.luks_open.sh`

-Type in your decryption password again, then the system should resume booting as normal, at this point all the data is encrypted already, we just need to rebuild the initramfs.
+Type in your decryption password again.

+When it drops back to the initramfs prompt, type `exit`.
+The system should resume booting as normal, at this point all the data is encrypted already, we just need to rebuild the initramfs.

 # 5: Configure so you do not need to boot into initramfs each time